iboutsikas/iboutsikas.github.io/_games/ara.md

 The reason I am proud of this solution is how quickly it came together and how good of a result it gave us, but some time you've gotta do what you've gotta do.
-Admittedly if I had the opportunity and time to do it again, I would either try to remove the single blend state restriction in the first place or try to come up with a formula that does not require dual source blending to make multiple render targets available.
+Admittedly if I had the opportunity and time to do it again, I would spend the time to remove the reason I had to use `Dual Source Blending` to allow for multiple render targets and to maintain the benefits of rendering the entire UI with a single PSO.